dgolbourn/pcraft/README.md

-Pcraft
+Percycraft
 ==========

 I made this Minecraft server so that my son and I can play Minecraft together, with various mods and so on.

 This project is indebted to the fine work of [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) and [minecraft-spot-pricing](https://github.com/vatertime/minecraft-spot-pricing).

-Pcraft deploys to AWS a Java Minecraft server with Fabric mods.
+Percycraft deploys to AWS a Java Minecraft server with Fabric mods.
 The cloud infrastructure uses scheduled auto scaling to turn the server off and on and spot pricing while it is on to keep things affordable.
 The deployment includes a file server to aid users in downloading the correct Resource Packs and Client Mods.

 [Here](http://pcraft.co.uk:8100) is how the adventure is going so far!